 Indigenous vegetation protected

 Around 5,700 hectares (35%) of indigenous vegetation in threatened environments had some legal protection in 2021; an increase from 32.5% in 2010 (5,300 hectares).
-In 2021, 99% of threatened indigenous vegetation cover was in environments which had more than 70% of original cover cleared and/or less than 20% of land protected.
+In 2021, 99% of threatened indigenous vegetation cover was in environments which had more than 70% of the original cover cleared and/or less than 20% of land protected.
 The majority of protected indigenous vegetation is in public ownership (2,500 ha in 2021), with increases in the amount of protected indigenous vegetation held in conservation trusts and QEII covenants since 2010.

 Mixed Result